w3c/PWETF/W3C_Chairs_2.md

 ---

+### Room for Discussion vs. Unacceptable Behaviour

+Some conflicts or situations have room for discussion, others do not.

+As a facilitator, it's your role to intervene when a situation moves past the point of discussion or presents a risk to participant safety.

+^ CEPC has clear guidance for what is considered unacceptable behaviour, and that should be your guide.
+If a discussion is descending into name-calling, inappropriate comments, or threats, its time to shut it down.
+As a facilitator, you are empowered to remove people or stop things if you feel the situation warrants it.

+---

+### Consensus, not Unanimity

+The goal of every discussion we have is consensus.
+Consensus does not mean everyone agrees, but that everyone is satisfied with the decision.

+Reaching consensus can mean working through objections, it can take time, but the result is worth it.

+---

+### Cultural Considerations

+As an international organization we have to consider that participants may have different perspectives on discussions.
+This diversity of perspective is good, but also requires facilitator consideration.

+Some participants may be communicating in a second (or third, fourth) language, requiring extra time to process, other people may come from cultures or backgrounds where how people communicate differs from how a meeting may be run.

+The best approach is to give space, follow up on comments, and ensure that collective understanding is reached.

+^ Creating a consistent communication pattern can help with this, like always following a queue, asking if participants have any comments following a question, posting straw polls or providing resources to review outside of a meeting.

+---

 ### Conflict Transformation

 Emphasizes understanding underlying personal, social, and structural conditions in order to change our response to conflict.